 It may not be perfect, but it does the trick. :-)

-I painted the cabinets using a “new-to-me” paint.
-I will do a review on it in one of my next few posts.
+I painted the cabinets using a Beyond Paint.
+You can read my review of it here: Painting Cabinets with Beyond Paint.
 We also continued the NuCore plank flooring into the closet which made a big difference to the space, too.

 I used large sections of maps as well as cut out sections that I simply layered and added until the walls were covered.